Goals, Overview, History of the HER Helmet Thursdays Project

 History: Media Introductions

-As a public service, the HER Helmet Thursdays project was created and launched in Monterey County in 2009 by Mari Lynch and Fine Wordworking.
-As recognized by the Monterey County Weekly (“The Weekly Tally.”
-Nov 21-28, 2012) the project has passed its third anniversary.
+As a public service, the HER Helmet Thursdays project was created and launched in Monterey County in 2009 by Mari Lynch.
+As of the fifth anniversary, there are still no fees to participating businesses or organizations, or to people who bike!

 Below are some introductions from local media.